-Before becoming news editor in the Office of Communications, I was a journalist for, among other newspapers and wire services, Roll Call, The York Daily Record and The Associated Press.
+Before joining the Office of Communications, I was a journalist for, among other newspapers and wire services, Roll Call, The York Daily Record and The Associated Press.

-I covered a wide range of beats -- agricluture, business, courts, religion, features and more.
-Primarily, I wrote about politics and government.
-History -- in particular 19th and early 20th century American and European -- dominates my interests.
+I covered agriculture, business, courts, religion, features and more, but primarily, I wrote about politics and government.
+I'm mosted interested in history, in particular 19th and early 20th century American and European.

-As a freelance writer, I have written on a range of topics and news events for a number of publications including The New York Times, Reuters, Philadelphia Daily News, Wilmington News Journal, Central PA Magazine and Harrisburg Magazine.
+As a freelance writer, I've written on a range of topics and news events for such publications as The New York Times, Reuters, Philadelphia Daily News, Wilmington News Journal, Central PA Magazine and Harrisburg Magazine.

-In 2009, I started with my wife and our partner a monthly community newspaper in Harrisburg, and served as editor and publisher.
+In 2009, with my wife and our business partner, I started a monthly community newspaper in Harrisburg, and served as editor, photographer, writer and publisher.
 We sold it four years later.
 I live in Hummelstown, Pa. with my wife, Angela, and our two children, Emma and Elijah.

-B. A., History, University of Maryland, Unveristy College (minor in English)
+B. A., History, University of Maryland, University College (minor in English)

 "The Chocolate Assassin," a novel